Ultravis66/Electronics-Cooling-Quasi-Unsteady-Solution-/README.md

 # GPU Partitioned CHT Solver
 # Notes:
-- this macro is a work in progress
 - Ensure that the name matches the Java macro name here:
 - public class MACRO_NAME_HERE extends StarMacro {
 # Edit: The Vapor Chamber and the Fluid Volume must be set to steady state and run together if using a porous medium for your heat sink or you will get the error: No patches found
 - I have not found a way to resolve this issue
-- ElectronicsCHTAlternatingMacro.java is a simplified working version where the Vapor Chamber and Fluid Volume are run steady-state while the PCB and Die are run Unsteady
+- ElectronicsCHTAlternatingMacro.java is a simplified working version where the Vapor Chamber and Fluid Volume are run steady-state while the PCB and Die are run Unsteady (tested and working)
 ## Advanced transient thermal simulation for GPU/electronics cooling

 GPU thermal transients present a computational challenge due to vastly different timescales: